hellsinglord22/ticket/README.md

 # Ticketing System - Installation Guide

-This guide provides step-by-step instructions on how to install the **Project Name** project using Git and Docker.
+This guide provides step-by-step instructions on how to install the **ticketing system** project using Git and Docker.

 ## Prerequisites